HussainAther/Initial-Fantasy/README.md

 # Initial Fantasy Role-Playing Game

-Explore your fantasy as an Ogre, Peon, Knight, Archer, Mage, Ranger, Druid, Barbarian, Cleric, Monk, or Bard on the dankest adventure on the web!
+Explore your fantasy as an Ogre, Peon, Knight, Archer, Mage, Ranger, Druid, Barbarian, Cleric, Monk, or Bard as you travel across the world of Glagera.

 To run the RPG game on your computer, you'll need to set up a local development environment and serve the files using a web server.
 Here's a step-by-step guide to help you get started: